Emergency First Aid

 Emergency First Aid course

-The Emergency First Aid course provides basic training for people who wish to have some knowledge of first aid that will enable them to assist someone that is injured or becomes ill suddenly.
+The Emergency First Aid course provides basic first aid training for people who wish to have some knowledge of first aid that will enable them to assist someone that is injured or becomes ill suddenly.

 Who should attend?

 This course is designed for those who wish to have a basic understanding of first aid and how to look after a casualty whilst awaiting an ambulance.

 On completion of training, successful candidates will be able to:

 - describe and action the priorities of first aid, including primary/secondary surveys and the recovery position